chongyih/aasp-core/README.md

 # Automatic Assessment Platform (AASP)

-This project is developed as part of my Final Year Project in Nanyang Technological University, Singapore.
+This project was developed as part of my Final Year Project in Nanyang Technological University, Singapore.

+## About

+AASP is a web-based online assessment platform that allows educators to create and manage assessments for their students.

+The platform is built with the [Django Web Framework](https://djangoproject.com/) and uses [Judge0](https://github.com/judge0/judge0) for code compilation and execution.

-## Instructions
+## Installation

 ### Local Development

 1. Clone the repository, check out the branch.
    ```bash
    # via http